 It’s easiest to be frugal when you’re flying solo.
 When all you have to think about is yourself and your own internal demands, it’s easier to make frugal choices.
 Often, the desire to be social or the desire to keep up with social demands can really eat into our finances, because the financial cost of things like going out with friends and eating out with friends add up really quickly.

 Because of that, many people who dabble in frugality tend to take that path of least resistance and find themselves engaging in a lot of solo activities.
 They spend more time at home and less time with their social circles, which works okay for a while when the excitement of trimming back your spending and getting your bills under control is still burning bright, but when that glow cools off, frugality can end up feeling pretty lonely – and, for some, lonely often feels boring, too.

-Frugality winds up creating a lot of anti-social feelings and stereotypes.
+creating a lot of anti-social feelings and stereotypes.
 People who are new to frugal living – and even old hands, sometimes – can feel like antisocial weirdoes and worry about being unwelcoming.

 I’m an introvert.
 I like having lots of solo time.
 However, even for me, there are times that doing the most frugal thing can end up feeling a little lonely.

 It’s during those moments that I turn to a healthy handful of frugal strategies that also happen to be pretty social strategies as well.
 Here are eighteen social things that I really enjoy doing that also happen to be quite frugal.
 Don’t be afraid to pick and choose among these and suggest some of these ideas to your friends for feedback.

 Strategy #1 – Go to a Meetup